HassanAmeer/media_link_generator/README.md

+# Generate Token one time
-# initilized in main function or others
+### initilized in main function or by others
 ```dart
 import 'dart:io';